 - Proficient = 10 points

 - Competent = 0 points

 Your English language skills are assessed using the International English Language Testing System (IELTS) test.
-There are four parts to this test, speaking, reading, listening and writing.
+There are four parts to this test; speaking, reading, listening and writing.
 To be superior, you will need to score a minimum of 8 for each.
-To be proficient, you need to score 7 and to be competent you need to score 6 as a minimum for each of the four.
+To be proficient, you need to score at least 7 for each part and to be competent you need to score 6 as a minimum for each of the four.

 If you hold a passport from the UK, the USA, Ireland, Canada or New Zealand, you automatically qualify as competent, but that still gives you zero points.
 If you need more points, you will need to sit the test.
-Even though competent doesn’t score you any points, you still need to prove your competency to continue.
+For other passport holders, even though competent doesn’t score you any points, you still need to take the test toprove your competency to continue.

 Please be aware that there are two types of IELTS test; the General test and the Academic test.
-The Academic test, which is the more difficult of the two, is accepted by everyone; the General test is only accepted by some.
+The general IELTS is the standard English test, and the Academic is required by certain academic or medical/specialist occupations.
 The test that you take largely depends on what is required by the kind of work that you do and/or the requirement of potential sponsors.

 Work experience in your nominated skill:

 You can get extra points depending upon how much time you have spent being employed in your nominated skill.
 How many years experience do you have out of the last 10 years in your nominated occupation?
 This can sometimes include work in a closely related occupation.